DrDanielh/UiAbot/docs/src/localization_mapping.rst

 Mechanical Odometry
 ^^^^^^^^^^^^^^^^^^^

 Localization using encoders is often refered to as mechanical odometry, since it uses encoders to get data from the mechanical parts of the robot.
 In this project we use the angular velocity feedback from the wheel encoders.
-The mechanical odometry uses the :ref:`motion_control forward_kinematics` to calculate the actual robot velocities in the local coordinate frame, by transforming the angular velocities.
+The mechanical odometry uses forward kinematics to calculate the actual robot velocities in the local coordinate frame, by transforming the angular velocities.

-.. _motion_control forward_kinematics:

 Forward Kinematics
 ^^^^^^^^^^^^^^^^^^^